Kade-github/FNFBot/README.md

 - When ever it holds a note, it can't hit other ones. (easy fix, too lazy rn though)

+The biggest one is obviously not hitting close together notes.
+Not sure about why that happens.

 # Credits
 I used [rqnn's global C# keyboard hook](https://stackoverflow.com/a/46014022) and [Micheal Noonan's Input Simulator](https://github.com/michaelnoonan/inputsimulator) for input and output.